mesosphere/dcos-docs-site/pages/1.10/security/ent/perms-reference/index.md

 ## <a name="mesos"></a>Mesos Permissions

-The required permissions must be assigned to the principal that issues the command to Mesos.
-This is not always the DC/OS user that is logged into the UI or CLI.
-For example, when a DC/OS user uses the CLI or UI to launch a Marathon application the Marathon framework performs its own authorization of that user before deciding to create the application.
-Once Marathon has determined that the DC/OS user is permitted to create the application, Marathon uses its own DC/OS service account user called `dcos_marathon` to instruct Mesos to launch the actual Mesos tasks.
-At that point, Mesos will check that the `dcos_marathon` service account (and not the end user) is authorized to perform a `create` action on the `dcos:mesos:master:task:app_id` resource.
+Many Mesos operations require authorization.
+The necessary privileges must be assigned to the DC/OS user that issues the HTTP request to Mesos.
+This is not always the same DC/OS user that is logged into the UI or CLI.
+For example, when Alice uses the UI to create a Marathon application, Marathon performs authorization of the HTTP request and checks that the `alice` DC/OS user has `create` access to the `dcos:service:marathon:marathon:services:/` resource.
+If so, it uses *its own* DC/OS user, a DC/OS service account with a `uid` of `dcos_marathon`, to authenticate an HTTP request to Mesos with instruction to launch the new Mesos tasks.
+At that point, Mesos will perform the DC/OS authorization procedure and check that the `dcos_marathon` DC/OS user has been granted the `create` action on the `dcos:mesos:master:task:app_id` resource.

 Applications launched with Root Marathon can only receive offers for resources reserved for the `slave_public` or `*` [Mesos roles](/1.10/overview/concepts/#mesos-role).